SvenskaSpel/locust-swarm/README.md

                         LOCUST_REMOTE_MASTER]
   --version, -V         Show program's version number and exit

-Any parameters not listed here are forwarded to locust unmodified, so go ahead and use things like -u, -r, --host, ...
-Any env vars starting with LOCUST_ will also be forwarded to the workers.
+Any parameters not listed here are forwarded to locust master unmodified, so go ahead and use things like -u, -r, --host, ...
 Swarm config can also be set using config file (~/.locust.conf, locust.conf, ~/.swarm.conf or swarm.conf).
 Example: swarm --loadgen-list loadgen1.domain.com,loadgen2.domain.com -f test.py -u 10